Chapter 26 : Off-kilter

 “Got it!”
 Dom emerged, victorious, from behind her dresser, clutching some shiny, slick-looking material.
 She waved it about, dangling it in front of my face.
 “What do you think?”

-The leotard simply screamed queen—drag, that is.
-‘Ta-da!’ it seemed to say, glinting coquettishly in the light.
-One only needed to imagine the jazz-hands and Cabernet music and the whole spectacle was complete.
+The leotard simply screamed 'Dom.'
+‘Ta-da!’ it seemed to say, glinting coquettishly in the light like a disco ball.
+One only needed to imagine the jazz-hands and Cabernet music that went with it, and the whole spectacle was complete.

 But if there was anyone who could pull it off, it’d be Dominique Weasley.